-Articles prepared for Aviation Digest should relate directly to Army aviation or reflect a subject that directly relates to the
+Articles prepared for Aviation Digest should relate directly to Army aviation or reflect a subject that directly relates to the aviation professional.
+Submit the article to the Aviation Digest mailbox at usarmy.rucker.avncoe.mbx.aviation-digest@mail. mil.

 Please note that Aviation Digest does not accept previously published work or simultaneous submissions.
-This prevents an overlap of material in like publications with
+This prevents an overlap of material in like publications with a similar or same audience.